Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

 Despite its potential, the persona prompt technique is imperfect and prompts can show variability in the number of executed directives.
 This technique’s efficiency is also affected by surrounding factors such as conversation size, level of detail and ordering of the instructions.
 As a result, first explorations showed a large variability in the scope of the knowledge of the mayor, community advocate, and environmental scientist.
 This entails a significant overlap between their respective domain of expertise, and a poor added value of member interactions.
 Refined prompt definitions aim at more precise directives, optimizing for the enhancement of agent’s unique contribution to discourse, at the expense of a reduced scope of knowledge.
 As a result, the global scope of knowledge of the assembly is reduced and the minimal skill set necessary for the resolution of the challenge is not achieved, highlighting the need for more specialized agents to fill in the gaps.
 Handcrafting a new persona that is relevant to the decision-problem at hand, and offering a different expertise relative to the initial assembly members is then required.
-Along this path, there is evidence for the need of some form of automation as the human bandwidth necessary to produce persona prompts while maintaining or increasing the overall efficiency in decision discourse of the framework can saturate quickly.
-Moreover, the expressivity of LLMs suggests an increased suitability of LLM-issued persona prompts compared to handcrafted ones, hinting for the need for an iteration pattern to establish a self-governed.
+The anticipatory preparation of a library of agent profiles is a viable yet time-consuming solution, although LLMs offer the advantage of being able to dynamically craft a persona on demand.
+Moreover, the expressivity of LLMs supports a preference for LLM-issued persona prompts rather than handcrafted ones, suggesting favorable grounds for iteration-based self-governance of the framework.